Plants in pots

 Boronia cymosa – Granite Boronia

-We planted one of these small shrubs with pink flowers in spring in clusters on long stems, in a pot, in April 2023. .
+We planted one of these shrubs with pink flowers in spring in clusters on long stems, in a pot, in April 2023.
+It has grown well to 1m high.
 This plant prefers well drained soil and is moderately hardy in areas of winter rain.
 Native to southwestern WA.

 We planted two of these shrubs, 1m high x 1m wide, with bright green aromatic leaves and many showy pink flowers, in 2011 and 2018.
 The first plant died of heat stress in January 2018, but the second persists, despite the horrors of summer 2020.
 This species is native to southwestern WA.